mgenware/qing/docs/src/dev/web/esm_imports.md

 ## Run source on ES modules mode

-So how can we run Qing on node ES modules with code that is not compatible with ES modules syntax since TypeScript doesn't rewrite imports?
+So how can we run Qing on node ES modules with code that is not compatible with ES modules syntax?
 We have two approaches to tackle this:

 - Use esbuild for main app bundle, which handles this issue perfectly.
 - Use a so-called turbo mode to handle other cases.

 ### Turbo mode

 Turbo mode works by using [ts-transform-esm-import](https://github.com/mgenware/ts-transform-esm-import) to transform TypeScript imports into valid ES modules imports.
-Turbo modes are used primarily in unit tests and integration tests.
+Turbo mode is used primarily in unit tests and integration tests.